 Income Statement Comparison

-The following table presents a comparative analysis of the most recent income statements for Hillenbrand, Inc. and Columbus McKinnon Corporation, allowing investors to evaluate their financial performance.
+The table below presents the most recent fiscal year income statement metrics for Hillenbrand, Inc. and Columbus McKinnon Corporation, allowing a straightforward financial comparison.

 |---|---|---|